kubernetes/enhancements/keps/sig-multicluster/1645-multi-cluster-services-api/README.md

 global properties have conflicts that can not be resolved, a condition will be set on the `ServiceExport` with a description of the conflict.
-The service will not be synced, and an error will be set on the status of each affected `ServiceExport` and any previously-derived `ImportedServices` will be deleted from each cluster in the supercluster.**
+The service will not be synced, and an error will be set on the status of each affected `ServiceExport` and any previously-derived `ServiceImports` will be deleted from each cluster in the supercluster.**